superfly/docs/gpus/index.html.md

 ## What can I use Fly GPUs for?

-Fly GPUs are the NVIDIA A100 40G PCIe and A100 80G SXM ([datasheet](https://www.nvidia.com/content/dam/en-zz/Solutions/Data-Center/a100/pdf/nvidia-a100-datasheet-nvidia-us-2188504-web.pdf)).
-These units are positioned for inference, model training, and intensive high-precision computation tasks like scientific simulations.
+Fly GPUs are currently either the NVIDIA A100 40G PCIe or A100 80G SXM ([datasheet](https://www.nvidia.com/content/dam/en-zz/Solutions/Data-Center/a100/pdf/nvidia-a100-datasheet-nvidia-us-2188504-web.pdf)).
+A100 units are positioned for inference, model training, and intensive high-precision computation tasks like scientific simulations.
 As their names suggest, they have 40GB and 80GB of GPU memory.

+The A100 is heavy on the tensor cores and has [no RT cores for ray tracing, and no NVENC video encoder](https://images.nvidia.com/aem-dam/en-zz/Solutions/data-center/nvidia-ampere-architecture-whitepaper.pdf).

+We have some all-rounder L40S cards coming ([datasheet](https://resources.nvidia.com/en-us-l40s/l40s-datasheet-28413)), still good for your AI workloads but equipped with both RT cores and NVENC.

 Right now each Fly GPU Machine uses a single full GPU.
-A single GPU is well suited to inference and maybe a smidgen of fine tuning.
+A single GPU is well suited to rendering, encoding, inference, and maybe a smidgen of fine tuning.
 Training large models from scratch requires much, much beefier resources.

-Fly GPUs can be used for rendering, but are not optimized for it the way desktop GPUs are.
-The A100 is heavy on the tensor cores and has [no RT cores for ray tracing, and no NVENC video encoder](https://images.nvidia.com/aem-dam/en-zz/Solutions/data-center/nvidia-ampere-architecture-whitepaper.pdf).

 Go to the [GPU Quickstart](https://fly.io/docs/gpus/gpu-quickstart/) to get off the ground fast, or read more practicalities in [Getting started with Fly GPUs](/docs/gpus/getting-started-gpus/).